Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 About hiring

-Would you like to have a ‘magic button’ that brings in $500 million per year?
-Then this story about a consulting service GfK is what you need.
+Have you ever heard of a magic button that brings in $500 million per year?
+Then, this story about the consulting services company GfK is what you need to know.

-One of its customers with low revenue from their site approached the company to do the UX research.
-After examining the website and interviewing its users, experts found the pitfall: a poorly-designed “Buy” button.
+One of their customers had issues with revenue generated through their website, so they approached the company to do UX research.
+After examining the website and interviewing its users, experts found the pitfall: a poorly designed “Buy” button.

 500 million button before after

-So, is it only possible to increase your profit with the help of special UX research?
-Definitely, not, if only you forgot to hire a UI/UX designer who can do this job.
+The question remains: is it possible to increase your profit with only the help of UX research?
+Definitely, but not if you forgot to hire a UI/UX designer who can do this job.

 Wondering how to find a great UI/UX expert and not waste all your resources while hiring them?
-Let’s try and answer these questions by addressing the matter in detail.
+Awesomic shows you how.

-Before hiring such experts as UI/UX designers, your first task is to find out who they are.
-This might be tricky as an expert like this works on both the digital solution's user experience and the user interface.
+Before hiring such experts as UI/UX designers, your first task is understanding who they are and what they do.
+Experts like this work on the digital solution's user experience (UX) and the user interface (UI).

-First, they identify the user’s needs and pain points, draw up and validate a prototype, which are UX tasks.
-Second, they design visual elements that make a product beautiful and memorable, which are
+First, they identify the user’s needs and pain points, then draw up and validate a prototype, which are UX tasks.
+Afterward, they design visual elements that make a product beautiful and memorable, which are UI tasks.

-Matthew Cogswell, an independent consultant with 15+ years of print and UX/UI experience, has his own vision of this sphere.
-He suggests considering UX as how a car drives or protects us from any accident and UI as the car's design.
+Matthew Cogswell, an independent consultant with 15+ years of print and UX/UI experience, has a particular vision of this sphere.
+He suggests considering UX as how a car drives or protects us from accidents and UI as the car's design.

-Therefore, the ultimate goal of any UI/UX designer is to make the product easy to navigate and meaningful for users while at the same time attractive.
+Therefore, the ultimate goal of any UI/UX designer is to make the product easy to navigate and meaningful for users while at the same time engaging and elegant.

 What can a UI/UX designer do for you?

-Since UX/UI designers are experts in two different spheres, their list of activities is much longer than a standard one.
+Since UX/UI designers are experts in different areas, their list of activities is longer than other experts.

 • Create wireframes

-UX/UI designers create wireframes – the low-fidelity mockups that present the structure and layout of your product screens and suggest the visual data displayed on them.
-Wireframes convey the overall direction of the user interface.
-In case you are building the app, they will become the backbone of your back-end.
+UX/UI designers create wireframes – low-fidelity mockups that present the structure and layout of your product screens and suggest the visual data displayed on them.
+Wireframes convey the overall direction of the user interface, and when you build an app, they will become the backbone of your back-end.

 • Design prototypes

-However, you might need not just mockups but a working model of your digital solution.
-A UX/UI designer can create the prototypes allowing you to test both interface and interactions.
-They can also design the visual elements for your UI, choosing the color, typography, and creating animations.
+You might need mockups and a working model of your digital solution.
+A UX/UI designer can create the prototypes, allowing you to test the interface and interactions.
+They can also design the visual elements for your UI, choose the colors and the typography, and create animations.

 • Perform user research

-A UX/UI designer can research your users' behaviors, experiences, and motivations.
+A UX/UI designer can research users' behaviors, experiences, and motivations.
 For this, they use qualitative and quantitative methods.
-User research is valuable not per se but because it helps solve your users' problems, which contributes to great UX.
+User research is valuable because it helps solve your users' problems, which contributes to delivering great UX.

 • Analyze competitors

-Competitor research can help improve your product and get ahead of the game.
-For example, they might find market gaps – some valuable features other products don’t have, so you can implement them in your digital solution and enhance the UX/UI design.
+Competitor research can help improve your product and give you a competitive edge.
+It might show market gaps, such as valuable features other products don’t have, so you can implement them in your digital solution and enhance your UX/UI design.

 • Build information architecture

 Information architecture is an integral part of designing your product.
 It’s a blueprint of the design that UX/UI experts generate into wireframes and sitemaps.
-The key IA goal is to help users focus on their tasks.
+The key goal of information architecture is to help users focus on their tasks.

 • Design layouts